BoonHianLim/SC2006-TripSmart/front-end/README.md

-# Recommended next steps:
+# TripSmart
-Note: Make sure you have installed native code dependencies [here](https://reactnative.dev/docs/environment-setup#installing-dependencies)

-### To preview and run the project on your device:
-1. Open project folder in <u>Visual Studio Code</u>
+## Requirements
+* Node 19
+* Yarn v1 (classic)

+## Prerequisite:
-2. Run  `npm install`  in the terminal
+You must have yarn in your machine.
+Run `npm install yarn -g` in terminal to install yarn.

+## Install
+Run `yarn` in the project's root directory to install node modules

+## Run
-3. Run  `npx expo start`  in the terminal
+1. Run `yarn start` to start the expo server
+2. On your Android device, press "Scan QR Code" on the "Home" tab of the Expo Go app and scan the QR code you see in the terminal, OR
+3. On your iPhone or iPad, open the default Apple "Camera" app and scan the QR code you see in the terminal.
-4. Run on For iOS device (only on MacOS)
+4. Run on for iOS simulator (only on MacOS)
     1. Press  `i`  to view on iOS simulator or follow the instructions [here](https://docs.expo.dev/workflow/run-on-device/) to run on a physical device.
-5. Run on For android device
+5. Run on for android simulator
     1. Press  `a`  to view on Android Virtual Device or follow the instructions [here](https://docs.expo.dev/workflow/run-on-device/) to run on a physical device.

-### For yarn
-Install Yarn:
-`npm install yarn -g`
-Run the Project:
-`yarn start`